-Wherefore, Plaintiffs Ortiz and Scruggs, on behalf of themselves and the putative class and subclass they seek to represent, request that this Court grant the following relief:
+Wherefore, Plaintiff Ortiz, on behalf of himself and the putative class he seeks to represent, request that this Court grant the following relief:

 - a.
 Issue an Order certifying this case as a class action pursuant to Federal Rules of Civil Procedure 23(a) and 23(b)(2); and - b.
 Issue a class-wide judgment declaring that the policies, practices, and conduct of the City of Chicago, through the Municipal Defendants and CPD, and as described in this Complaint, constitute violations of the rights of Plaintiffs and the class they represent under the Fourth and Fourteenth Amendments to the U.S. Constitution. - c.
 Declare that ShotSpotter alerts do not establish reasonable suspicion or probable cause for investigatory stops, that ShotSpotter alerts cannot be considered by officers as part of the totality of the circumstances to justify an investigatory stop or arrest, and that there must be an independent and adequate factual basis for a stop or arrest, independent of the ShotSpotter alert; - d.
-Enjoin the Municipal Defendants from conducting stops or searches prompted by ShotSpotter absent an independent factual basis sufficient to establish reasonable suspicion or probable cause; - e.
-Issue a subclass-wide judgment declaring that the policies, practices, and conduct of the City of Chicago, through the Municipal Defendants and CPD, and as described in this Complaint, constitute violations of the rights of Plaintiffs and the subclass they represent under the Illinois Civil Rights Act and the Equal Protection Clause of Fourteenth Amendment to the U.S. Constitution. - f.
-Declare that City of Chicago has violated the Illinois Civil Rights Act and the Equal Protection Clause by deploying ShotSpotter in a racially discriminatory manner;
+Enjoin the Municipal Defendants from conducting stops or searches prompted by ShotSpotter absent an independent factual basis sufficient to establish reasonable suspicion or probable cause;